-We already mentioned this information above but I’m repeating it here in case you’ve missed it.
+We already mentioned this information above, but I’m repeating it here if you’ve missed it.

 If you’re not available to personally claim your TIN card, an authorized representative can do it on your behalf, provided that the said representative will bring your notarized Special Power of Attorney (SPA) along with your and the representative’s valid government-issued IDs.

 The TIN card can only be claimed at the RDO where you’ve registered.